/ / Which Paris Metro Tickets Or Passes Should You Buy In 2025

 Traveling to Paris but are not sure which Paris metro tickets or Passes to buy?
 Then this article will help you figure that out!

-In my last article, I showed you exactly how to use the Paris metro.
+In my previous article, I showed you exactly how to use the Paris metro.
 Today, I want to go a bit further and talk about the different types of metro tickets available.

 Disclaimer: This post might contain affiliate links.
 This means we may earn a small commission (at no extra cost to you) should you choose to sign up for a program or make a purchase using one of our links.
 It’s okay – We love all of the products we recommend anyway, and you will too!
 Also, that commission helps us keep this awesome free blog up to date!
 You can read our full disclosure here for more details!

-With several options like the Navigo Easy Pass, the classic T+ tickets, the Paris Visite Pass, and the Navigo Découverte Pass, it can be quite overwhelming to choose the right one, and figuring out the transportation zones doesn’t make it any easier.
+With several options like the Navigo Easy Pass, the classic metro tickets, the Paris Visite Pass, and the Navigo Découverte Pass, it can be quite overwhelming to choose the right one.

 So in this article, I’ll talk about all the Paris metro tickets and passes available to make sure you choose the right one!